VAIZLE AI - Your New Marketing Assistant! Start Now >

 For example: If you’re advertising a portable blender, start with a quick shot of fruits being dropped into the blender, followed by a smooth, colourful juice being poured into a glass.
 This immediately shows what your product does and catches the eye.

-(PS: You can either shoot the video yourself or use AI-generated visuals.)
+(PS: You can either shoot the video yourself or use AI-generated visuals.
+I personally like using tools like Google’s Flow and Runway to generate such short and engaging video clips.)

 Hook viewers by addressing a pain point they care about.
 If you’re promoting a fitness app, open with: “Struggling to stay consistent with workouts?”
 This connects instantly with your audience and keeps them watching for the solution.